wsfengtao/thinkPython/README.md

 # thinkPython
-A web api framework based on tornado and Celery
+python web framework

+This is my personal project completed in junior year.
+It is a universal platform for driving school booking platform based on Tornado and Celery.
+We supported https and TCP protocols.